What are your plans for the rest of 2023?

 It also offers brain teasers and puzzles to refine your critical thinking and problem-solving skills.
 After finishing the four modules, you’ll be able to write efficient and practical applications with Go.

-If you’re already familiar with Go or have the programming background to pick it up quickly, check out the new course Grokking Coding Interview Patterns in Go.
+If you’re already familiar with Go or have the programming background to pick it up quickly, check out the new course Grokking Coding Interview Patterns.
 Designed to teach you the essential patterns underlying coding interview questions, this course provides hands-on practice while saving you from drilling endless problem sets.
 Even if you’re not looking for a new job, it’s always a good idea to keep your interview prep skills sharp.

 My interest in Rust will be familiar to regular newsletter readers, who might recall my recent story about coming around to Rust.